 The Evolution of the Charcoal Grill

-The Summit Charcoal® is Weber’s most advanced charcoal grill to date.
-The propane gas ignition system paired with the Rapidfire® damper will get your charcoal started and ready to cook in as little as 15-20 minutes.
-The porcelain-enameled, air-insulated, double-walled, hinged lid and bowl will keep your grill hot even in the coldest of winters.
-Add the double-walled diffuser plate and your grill just became a smoker large enough to hold eight racks of ribs.
-This isn’t the grill you want, this is the grill you NEED!
-To better understand the Summit Charcoal Grill®, let’s take a look back through the family tree to see how Weber’s greatest charcoal grill came to be.
+In 2016, the Summit Charcoal® became Weber’s most advanced charcoal grill to date.
+The propane gas ignition system paired with the Rapidfire® damper can get the charcoal started and ready to cook in as little as 15-20 minutes.
+The black porcelain-enameled, air-insulated, double-walled, hinged lid and bowl will keep the grill hot even in the coldest of winters.
+Add the double-walled diffuser plate and this grill just became a smoker large enough to hold eight racks of ribs.

 The red kettles were discontinued in 2000, but in November of 2017, we brought them back with our Original Kettle Premium Limited Edition 22” Charcoal Grill.
 Complete with a built-in thermometer and Limited Edition badge, hinged cooking grate, Tuck-Away lid holder, black high-capacity ash catcher and One-Touch cleaning system, the popular red kettle made a grand return with plenty of great features to please our Weber fans.

 Whether you tailgate or camp, live in a small apartment or a large home, there is a size and color grill with a variety of features for everyone, making Weber charcoal grills the greatest barbecues of all time.